810 Naval Air Squadron

-810 Naval Air Squadron (810 NAS), sometimes known to as 810 Squadron, was a Fleet Air Arm (FAA) naval air squadron of the United Kingdom’s Royal Navy (RN).
-It most recently operated Westland Sea King anti-submarine warfare helicopter between March 1983 and July 2001.
+810 Naval Air Squadron (810 NAS), often referred to as 810 Squadron, is an inactive Fleet Air Arm (FAA) naval air squadron belonging to the Royal Navy (RN) of the United Kingdom.
+It most recently operated the Westland Sea King HAS.6 anti-submarine warfare helicopter between October 1989 and July 2001, based at RNAS Culdrose, Cornwall and notably later during that period in the helicopter Operational Evaluation Unit (OEU) role.

 It formed on 3 April 1933 with the amalgamation of the 12 Blackburn Dart aircraft from 463 and 44 Flight (Fleet Torpedo) Flights Royal Air Force to the Fleet Air Arm.
 The squadron engaged in combat during the Second World War, utilising the Fairey Swordfish and Fairey Barracuda.
 It subsequently flew the Fairey Firefly throughout the Korean War, which was later succeeded by the Hawker Sea Fury in the mid-fifties.
 During the Suez Crisis, the squadron operated with the Hawker Sea Hawk.

 History

 Pre war (1933-1939)

 810 Naval Air Squadron was established at RAF Gosport, Hampshire, on 3 April 1933, through the merger of Nos.
 463 and 464 (Fleet Torpedo) Flights.

 Equipped with twelve Blackburn Dart biplane torpedo bomber aircraft 810 Squadron was assigned to the aircraft carrier in May 1933 and formed part of the Home Fleet.
 In September that year the Darts were replaced by Blackburn Ripon torpedo bombers, and these were in turn replaced by Blackburn Baffin torpedo bombers in July 1934, with the entire squadron operating Baffins by November that year.
 The Abyssinian crisis caused HMS Courageous and the squadron to be transferred to the Mediterranean from August 1935 to February 1936.
 The squadron received Blackburn Shark torpedo bombers in April 1937, and then Fairey Swordfish a torpedo bomber aircraft in September 1938.
 810 Squadron was then transferred to the new aircraft carrier the following month, and had embarked by January.

 The squadron was amongst those transferred to the Admiralty, when it took control of the FAA on 24 May 1939.